A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Introduction

 Most videos we encounter in the day-to-day, like movies, documentaries, advertisements, and user-generated content like Tiktok and Youtube shorts, depict some form of a story.
 Despite this, most work in the multimedia understanding domain has been about simple videos containing a single action or photo streams \cite{Li_2020}.
 Beyond understanding objects, actions, and scenes lies interpreting causal structure, making sense of visual, textual, and audio input to tie disparate moments together as they give rise to a cohesive narrative of events through time.
 This requires moving from reasoning about single activity and static moments to sequences of images and audio that depict events as they occur and change.
 Progressing from single-action videos to story videos allows us to begin to reason about complex cognitive tasks like emotions depicted and persuasion strategies used.

-Recently, large video pre-trained models (LVMs) like VideoMAE \cite{tong2022videomae}, VideoCLIP \cite{xu2021videoclip}, and MoCo v3 \cite{chen2021empirical} have proved to be powerful in enhancing reasoning skills on video data.
-For example, VideoMAE showed a performance increase in action classification and detection tasks.
-Nevertheless, these models have a few shortcomings which impair their performance on video understanding tasks: 1)~LVMs are mostly trained on short videos (<10s) consisting of majorly motion-centric action videos, such as those present in Kinetics \cite{kay2017kinetics} and Something Something v2 \cite{goyal2017something}; and 2)~they often require a significant amount of task-specific finetuning data to perform on downstream tasks.
-On the other hand, stories are often longer than 10 seconds and are much more complex than motion-centric videos containing only one motion.
-For example, we test our models on three datasets with average video lengths of 12 minutes and 35 seconds (video story), and 35.5 seconds (other tasks).
-Our videos contain text overlaid on frames, dialogues, fast-moving scenes, graphic elements like symbols and cartoon characters, and rhetoric elements like emotions and taglines other than motions and actions.
+Recently, large video pre-trained models (LVMs) like VideoMAE \cite{tong2022videomae}, InternVideo \cite{wang2022internvideo}, and VideoCLIP \cite{xu2021videoclip} have proved to be powerful in enhancing reasoning skills on video data.
+For \textit{e.g.}, InternVideo showed a performance increase in action classification and question answering tasks.
+Nevertheless, these models have a few shortcomings that impair their performance on video understanding tasks: 1)~LVMs are mostly trained on short videos (<10s) consisting of majorly motion-centric actions, such as those present in Kinetics \cite{kay2017kinetics} and Something Something v2 \cite{goyal2017something}; and 2)~they often require a significant amount of task-specific finetuning data to perform on video-understanding tasks like summarization, question-answering, and emotion classification.
+On the other hand, stories are often longer than 10 seconds and are typically much more complex than motion-centric videos.
+For example, we test our models on five datasets with average video lengths of 12.4 minutes (video story) and 3.5 minutes (other tasks).
+Our videos contain dialogues, text overlaid on frames, fast-moving scenes, graphics like symbols and cartoon characters, and rhetoric elements like emotions and taglines, other than motions and actions.
 Further, in the video domain, there are not large enough datasets for finetuning LLMs on the downstream tasks.

+Recently, zero-shot performance in the natural language processing (NLP) domain has increased substantially owing to the recent growth of generative large language models (LLMs).
+Instead of fine-tuning LLMs, in-context learning has recently gained noticeable attention to exploring the reasoning ability of LLM, where several input-output exemplars are provided for prompting \cite{wei2022chain,kojima2022large,min2022rethinking}.
+For example, the chain of thought prompting \cite{wei2022chain} has been discovered to empower LLMs to perform complex reasoning by generating intermediate reasoning steps.